streamr-dev/native-sdk/README.md

 git clone git@github.com:streamr-dev/native-sdk.git
 ```

-### Install Prerequisites
+### Install Prerequisities

 ```bash
 cd native-sdk
 source install-prerequisities.sh
 ```

-This script will recognize the operating system type and install the prerequisites for the SDK.
+This script will recognize the operating system type and install the prerequisities for the SDK.
 It will also create a `setenvs.sh` file in the root directory of the repository that you can use to set the correct environment variables for the SDK when you resume development in a new terminal.

 ### Install all the dependencies and build the SDK

 ```bash
 ./install.sh
 ```

+The `install.sh` script supports an optional `--prod` parameter.
+When this parameter is provided, the script will build the SDK in Release mode.
+If the `--prod` parameter is not provided, the script will default to building the SDK in Debug mode.

 `install.sh` does the following: